remonvv/openwhispr/README.md

 </p>

 ---
+_NOTE: This is a fork of OpenWhisper that includes a setting to enable submitting any automated clipboard paste_

 OpenWhispr turns your voice into text, notes, and actions from your desktop.
 Press a hotkey, speak, and your words appear at your cursor.
 Choose between fully private offline transcription with local speech-to-text engines like Whisper and NVIDIA Parakeet — where your audio never leaves your device — or cloud processing for speed.
 No data collection, no telemetry, fully open source.